MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ---

-# Basketball Court / Touch of Malice Catalyst {#catalyst}
+# Basketball Court / {{ site.data.destiny.drops.kf.exotic }} Catalyst {#catalyst}

-If anyone in the raid has Touch of Malice, the Basketball Court becomes accessible and contains the ToM catalyst.
+If anyone in the raid has {{ site.data.destiny.drops.kf.exotic }}, the Basketball Court becomes accessible and contains its catalyst.
 To play some B-ball, all three hidden statues in the raid must be activated.
 To activate them, their respective dormant plate must be activated.
-When activated by a user who has Touch of Malice equipped, a nearby statue will start accepting relics while multiple relics appear around the area.
+When activated by a user who has the exotic equipped, a nearby statue will start accepting relics while multiple relics appear around the area.
 Dunking all the relics in rapid succession will activate the statue.
 Failure to do so will presumably reset the plate.
 Activating all the statues will open the door to the court.

 The plates are in the following three locations:
 - In the Hall of Souls, in the back left building in the distance.
 The statue is located behind the portal.
 This plate can only be activated before the first relics are grabbed.
 There are 4 relics with a time of 1:30 to dunk them all.
 - At the second hidden chest location.
 Statue is near a pit before exiting Golgoroth's maze.
 - At the third hidden chest location.
 Statue is at the end of the platforming segment.

 Inside, there is a final fourth plate.
-Finishing the final set of dunks inside the court will grant the catalyst to each member in the raid who has Touch of Malice in collections.
+Finishing the final set of dunks inside the court will grant the catalyst to each member in the raid who has {{ site.data.destiny.drops.kf.exotic }} in collections.

 ---